kallaway/100-days-of-code/log.md

 ###Another hour of code completed.
 More excercises from codecademy and reprinted UDP client from book.

 ### Day 3: November 30, 2017
-Day 3 begins.
+### Day 3 begins.
-Day 3 ended.Too tired to write something interesting.
+### Day 3 ended.Too tired to write something interesting.

+### Day 4: November 31, 2017
+instead of 1 hour of Python 2 hours of PHP excercises and 3 hoursof reading PHP code just to solve one CTF task